philippHorn/Europredictor/README.md

 </p>
 <br>
 <h3>Improvement Aspects</h3>
 <p>The biggest issue of the application is the analysis of the comments.
-Sometimes the country reference has no connection to the sentiment and we fail to recognize that.
+Sometimes the country reference has no connection to the sentiment and Europredictor isn't able to recognize that.
 Sentences like "He played really well in his match against Italy" will mistakenly result in a positive score for Italiy.
-The sentiment analyser is also trained on data from movie reviews and twitter and sometimes fails to make sense of the language and references used in the captured reddit comments.
+The sentiment analyser is also trained on data from movie reviews and twitter and isn't always able to make sense of the language and references used in the captured reddit comments.
 This could be improved by using lower level natural language processing.<br>
 </p>
 <h3>Contributers</h3>
 <ul>